exercism/java/exercises/practice/hello-world/.docs/instructions.append.md

 ## Step 1: Replace the `UnsupportedOperationException`

-In the online editor, you should find an exception on line 4:
+Either working locally or using the online editor, you should find an exception on line 4:

 ```java
 throw new UnsupportedOperationException("Delete this statement and write your own implementation.");